alinz/baker.go/README.md

 }
 ```

-the above configuration means, in each 1 min, 100 request should be routed per individual IP address
+the above configuration means, in one minute, 100 requests should be routed per individual IP address, if that is exceeded, a 429 HTTP status will be sent back to the client.

+## License

+Baker.go is licensed under the [MIT License](LICENSE).